-I get a lot of flack from .308 loyalists when I say the .30-06 and .270 Winchester are better suited for distance shooting than the .308.
-Truth be told, none of them are actually good for long-range hunting.
-The .30-06 and .270 are more capable from 300 to 450 yards than the .308 is, but none of them are great beyond that point.
+I get a lot of flack from .308 loyalists when I say that the .30-’06 and .270 Winchester are better suited for distance shooting than the .308.
+Truth be told, none of them is actually good for long-range hunting.
+The .30-’06 and .270 are more capable from 300 to 450 yards than the .308, but none of them is great beyond that point.

-All three cartridges are very good to 300 yards, but simple science proves the two long-action cartridges have an advantage at distances beyond that.
+All three cartridges are very good out to 300 yards, but simple science proves that the two long-action cartridges have an advantage at distances beyond that.

 It is unlikely that it will ever again be popular, but it offers surprisingly light recoil and good velocity with the inherent staying power of the aerodynamic 6.5mm bullet.
 It is overbore capacity and needs a 26-inch barrel to strut its stuff.
 It is also admittedly not as inherently accurate as milder 6.5s like the Creedmoor and 6.5/.284, but with good loads it can shoot very well.
 Standard factory loads are very limited today, but with handloads or specialty loads, it is an unsung hero for small to medium big game in open country.